 The vendor must provide a copy or the original proposed Contract for Sale at the point of sale.

-There can be no binding Contract between a vendor and purchaser unless there has been affected an “exchange of Contracts".
-An exchange of Contracts is simply where your Solicitors hand over the Contract for Sale, signed by you, in exchange for the Contract for Sale signed by the Purchaser.
-This, of course, may be effected by the Estate Agent as set out elsewhere in this Information Pamphlet.
-It is at this time that the full agreed deposit is to be paid by the Purchasers.
 The Conveyancing Act provides for a “cooling off" period of five (5) business days from the date of the exchange.
 If cooling off rights are to be surrendered or the period for cooling off to be shortened then it is necessary for the purchaser to give the vendor a Certificate signed by a Solicitor, which Certificate is prescribed by the Act.
 Where the Certificate is given then there is no cooling off period and the Contracts are binding at the time of exchange of Contracts.
 Where however no Certificate is given then it is important that you are aware that there is a cooling off period.
-The purpose of the cooling off period is to allow purchasers to arrange their finance and quality reports such as Pest and Building Reports.

 If it is your intention to purchase another property in the hope that you will move directly from your existing property to the new property, then you should advise the Solicitor handling your matter.
 That Solicitor will do everything in their power to co-ordinate the sale and the purchase so that you can move from one property to the other.